 We designed TownVOTE with you in mind.
 In fact, many Town Clerks’ thoughts and feedback went into designing it to what it is today.

-Two largest government bodies in the U.S. – The House of Representatives and New Hampshire House of Representatives are using the system today.
+Two largest government bodies in the U.S. – The House of Representatives and New Hampshire House of Representatives are using the system today in their legislative voting.